wsolow/agaid_crop_simulator/env_config/crop_config/README_crop_params.md

 RDRSOB   Relative Death rate of storage organs as a     Scr      |kg ha-1|
             function of development stage
 SPA      Specific Pod Area                              SCr      |ha kg-1|
+RDRSOB   Relative Death rate of storage organs as a     Scr      |kg ha-1|
+            function of frost kill
 =======  ============================================= =======  ============

 **############################################################################**